Retro Thirst Alert! Here’s What Your ’90s Movie Crush Looks Like Now

 Haven’t been able to workout w/ my trainer, the amazing @mandyblankfitness so I‘m doing arm stuff on my own. 😬☺️ Btw I 😍 @milkmakeup blur stick & the lip + cheek tint & just some mascara for light makeup days & for full mu days the blur stick works great in place of powder over base 😍 it. & it’s #veganmakeup 🌟yah!!🌟#octolyfamily #gifted #racheltrue #naturalhair #curlyhair #liveyourlook

-Hit the flip to see what your face ’90s movie crush looks like now.
+Hit the flip to see what your fave ’90s movie crush looks like now.

 Halle Berry